-Deterioration of water quality in watercourses within the Regional Park can result in a reduction or loss of small fish populations on which Kingfishers are reliant.
+Deterioration of water quality in watercourses within the Regional Park can result in a reduction or loss of small fish populations on which the Kingfisher is reliant.

 Occasional pollution incidents may also result in fish kills, thus removing the Kingfisher's food source on isolated watercourses.